NicholasMamali/workproject/README.md

 ● Date
 ● Reading (In meters below ground level [mbgl])
 Water levels need to be associated to boreholes appropriately.

+Technology used:
+1. FrontEnd: angularJs, bootstrap
+2. backend: nodejs
+3. database: mysql

+Exception
+When you remove or edit waterlevel , the modal will close so you have to click the same borehole again to see the changes

 Solution